-Seresto flea and tick control collar is able to kill ticks and fleas through contact - so they don't have to bite your cat to be affected.+* This means reduced irritation for your cat, and also reduces the risk of these parasites transmitting diseases, which gives you peace of mind that your cat is well protected.
+Seresto Flea and Tick Control collar is able to kill ticks and fleas through contact - so they don't have to bite your cat to be affected.+* This means reduced distress and irritation for your cat, and also reduces the risk of these parasites transmitting diseases, which gives you peace of mind that your pet is well protected.

 - Remove the collar from the protective bag directly before use.
 Unroll the collar and remove any remaining plastic connectors on the inside of the collar.